Josh Hart NBA Playoffs Player Props: Knicks vs. Heat

-Josh Hart and his New York Knicks teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.
+Josh Hart and his New York Knicks teammates take on the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.

-In this article we will look at Hart's prop bets, using stats to help you make good picks.
+With prop bets available for Hart, let's break down some stats and trends to assist you in making good picks.

 Josh Hart Prop Bets vs. the Heat